 As with the other PARED schools, the education we offer is highly personalised.
 Selected from the teaching staff of the school each student receives a personal mentor, who is a constant source of support with example, advice and friendship.
 The mentor meets regularly with the student during term and with the child’s parents at least once each term, reviewing progress, helping with goal setting, and coordinating the services of the College on the parents’ behalf.

 Religious education aims to give the students a deep knowledge of the Catholic faith as the basis for love of God and service to others.
 Students are encouraged to practise their faith with freedom and conviction.
 In the youngest classes we are utilising the SALT approach.
-The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, will celebrate Holy Mass at the College each week in 2019.
+The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, will celebrate Holy Mass at the College daily in 2022.
 The Sacrament of Reconciliation is also available before and after Mass.
 Parents are most welcome.